 Trustworthy

-Many people complain about the odds on the Scoreboard app, but the platform is trustworthy.
+Many people complain about the odds on the Draftkings app, but the platform is trustworthy.
 Your data will be secured through the app, and it’s protected because it’s under the state’s jurisdiction.

-The Oregon Lottery has an extra drive to protect its citizen’s personal information, so you should have no fear utilizing Scoreboard.
+The Oregon Lottery has an extra drive to protect its citizen’s personal information, so you should have no fear utilizing Draftkings.

 Offshore sportsbooks, like Bovada and MyBookie, also have years of reputation.